SparkPoint Fuel Trading 0.6% Lower This Week (SFUEL)

-SparkPoint Fuel (SFUEL) traded 0% higher against the US dollar during the 24-hour period ending at 16:00 PM E.T. on September 27th.
-SparkPoint Fuel has a market cap of $265,473.00 and approximately $126,019.00 worth of SparkPoint Fuel was traded on exchanges in the last 24 hours.
-One SparkPoint Fuel coin can now be purchased for about $0.0018 or 0.00000009 BTC on major cryptocurrency exchanges.
-During the last seven days, SparkPoint Fuel has traded down 0.6% against the US dollar.
+SparkPoint Fuel (SFUEL) traded 0% higher against the US dollar during the one day period ending at 22:00 PM ET on October 2nd.
+SparkPoint Fuel has a total market cap of $272,973.00 and $126,019.00 worth of SparkPoint Fuel was traded on exchanges in the last 24 hours.
+One SparkPoint Fuel coin can now be bought for $0.0018 or 0.00000009 BTC on exchanges.
+During the last week, SparkPoint Fuel has traded 0.6% lower against the US dollar.

 - CryptoPlanes (CPAN) traded up 15.6% against the dollar and now trades at $0.0010 or 0.00000005 BTC.